stackblitz/docs/docs/guides/codeflow/integrating-codeflow-ide.md

 To set up pnpm overrides, follow these steps:

-1. In the project's root directory, create `.stackblitz` folder in your root directory.
+1. In the project's root directory, create `.stackblitz` directory.

-2. Inside this folder, create a file called `codeflow.json`.
+2. Inside it, create a file called `codeflow.json`.

 3. In the file, specify the overrides by providing a key-vaue pair of the dependency to override and the folder where it is located.
+Please note that the location is relative to the root of the project.

 ```json
 // .stackblitz/codeflow.json